 He agreed to the bet.
 He could have said he didn’t believe the chick and that a race just sounded fun—how was a cute thing like her gonna kill him, even if she was crazy enough to go on about that “immortal” stuff.
 But the truth was, Emerson wanted to believe her.
 He didn’t care if he won or lost.
 Some part of him knew he couldn’t keep this lifestyle up forever.
-One way or another, he never wanted to worry about growing old.
+One way or another, he never wanted to grow old.

 The woman was an amazing driver.
-She seemed even more heedless of her personal safety than Emerson and pulled off insane stunts no human should have been able to do.
+She seemed even more heedless of her personal safety than Emerson and pulled off insane stunts no human should have been able to.
 But in the end, she underestimated his bike.
 No beat-up Kawasaki could match the power of his custom-built, lovingly maintained Ducati.

 Emerson won.
 For his efforts, he was rewarded with a night of the most incredible sex he’d ever had—and his own death.